xsxszab/xsxszab.github.io/content/posts/ggml-deep-dive-V.md

 # Wrapping Up

 In this blog, we explored how computation works in backend mode.
+There are some interesting observations:

+* All different backends can be interacted with a set of unified interface methods.
+* GGML allocates memory for tensors and the computational graph in backend buffers, rather than in `ggml_context`.
-There are some interesting observations: for example, the `ggml_context` no longer plays a central role in GGML’s workflow.
-It isn't even passed to the backend; instead, `ggml_cgraph` is used.
+* `ggml_context` no longer plays a central role in GGML’s workflow.

 Now, through the `simple-ctx` and `simple-backend` examples, we have a nearly comprehensive understanding of GGML's workflow.
 In the next post, I'll cover the remaining components, such as GGUF file reading using the `mnist` example.
 See you then!